 Maybe the best way to go about it is to rent a woodworking shop or even get some basic tools for yourself, get some wood, and see how building something goes.

 Who knows, you might find that you have a knack for it.
-With many things, the best way to really get into it and start enjoying it, is to simply start doing it.
-Heck, learning by doing is not a bad way to go either.
-You need to make mistakes before you can get it right.
+With many hobbyists' pursuits, the best way to really get into woodworking (or anything else), is to simply just start doing it.

 Learning by purely doing is not a bad way to go, as long as you monitor and correct your technique as you progress.
 Picking up something like a wood router and practicing on some offcuts can be a bit of fun.
 Plus, you get to find out if woodworking is really for you without overcommitting.

 Alright, so that's about it.
 The bottom line is that if you really want to get into woodworking, you will find a way to do it.